-Our newest course offering, Digital Marketing Flex, is designed to give you the foundation and technical knowledge you need to kick-off this promising career track - all in only three months.
+Our Digital Marketing program is designed to give you the foundation and technical knowledge you need to kick-off this promising career track - all in only three months.

 To get you inspired, we’re sharing the salary range you can expect as you progress in the field.
 We’ll also break down the three main areas of digital marketing, as well as the job description and paycheck you might get if you decide to specialize.

 The average annual salary across the country for a digital marketing manager is $68,059.
 But if you can prove your ability to connect with customers and strategically drive sales, you’ll have pretty impressive growth potential, since chief marketing officers can bring in an average of $176,355.

 Clearly, digital marketing skills pay off long-term as you gain experience and learn to manage a team.

 But when you’re just starting out, most marketers lean toward one of the following subspecialties: analytics, social outreach, or content.

 Gone are the days of pouring money into a magazine ad and crossing your fingers.
 Top employers are now looking for marketers who can show the results of their efforts with data.